The City of Mirrors: Plot

 Alicia Donadio's child, the result of her rape in The Twelve, is stillborn.
 She forces herself out of her stupor and decides to hunt down Zero.

 Michael Fisher sails around the continent looking for the storied mines that were placed to keep the viral contamination at bay.
-He learns the virus has spread to the rest of the world, and realizes that the mines do not exist, and neither does the rest of the world; human civilization was completely wiped out by a mutated version of the virus.
+He learns the virus has spread to the rest of the world, that the mines do not exist, and that the most of human civilization was completely wiped out by a mutated version of the virus.
 He finds an ocean liner beached in the Gulf of Mexico, and determines to fix it and sail to a safe island to save some portion of humanity.
-Lucius Greer has been keeping Amy and Carter alive in the cargo hold of their own ship by bringing them blood to feed on.
+Lucius Greer has been keeping Amy and Carter alive in the cargo hold of their own ship, the Chevron Mariner, by bringing them blood to feed on.
 Amy has no control over herself as a viral while Carter seems to be able to control his impulses.